lumagateinc/Resource-Scheduler/README.md

 [back to ToC](#table-of-contents)

+## A quick note on Managed Identity<!-- omit in toc -->

+The managed identity is an account in the customer's directory that only Azure / Azure AD know the password of, similar to the Managed Service Account in Active Directory.
+When you connect a subscription, you authorize this account to have rights to the subscription, allowing it to start / stop, and inventory VMs and tags without a user signed in.
+(This is useful when the schedule kicks off before/after working hours, when you are not sitting at your computer).

 ## Managing Schedules<!-- omit in toc -->

 This section describes how to schedule resources for start and stop at the days and times you specify.
 There are two approaches for scheduling resources: